isissoledad/100DaysOfML/Log.md

 **Today's Progress** : I decided to start studying Machine Learning tomorrow.
 For today I searched for a course and chose Frank Kane's https://www.udemy.com/data-science-and-machine-learning-with-python-hands-on/learn/v4/overview

 **Thoughts** : Good luck for me!

+## Day 1 : July 27 , 2018

+**Today's Progress** : I prepared my environment and finished section 1 of the course.
+Finally I looked at the Pandas library with more attention.

+**Thoughts** : Taking the course in English will not be easy.